 Bonding Low & High Density Polyethylene with Industrial Adhesives

-How to bond polyethylene (LDPE, HDPE, and UHMW).
+What is the best adhesive for polyethylene (LDPE, HDPE, and UHMW)?
 Polyethylene is abbreviated as PE.
 Low density polyethylene is LDPE and HDPE for high-density Polyethylene.
 UHMW stands for Ultra High Molecular Weight polyethylene.
-Polyethylene is a thermoplastic material which can be challenging to bond.
+Polyethylene is a thermoplastic material that can be challenging to bond.
 Some form of surface preparation is needed to achieve significant bond strength on polyethylene with most adhesives.

-Permabond has developed a line of specialty acrylic adhesives that form strong bonds to polyethylene without surface treatment or primer.
+Permabond has developed a line of specialty acrylic adhesives for polyethylene that form strong bonds without surface treatment or primer.

 Permabond TA4605, TA4610, TA4611, and TA4631